ingwar1991/wp_docker/README.md

 #### Ignoring WP plugins dir
 For my own purposes I added wp plugins dir to .gitignore

-You'll need to remove the first entry from the file
+You'll need to remove these entries from the file
 > /project/my_plugins

 > /project/wp-content/plugins/*